-- (2)The compiler for a higher level language translates that into the native machine language of the underlying machine. - (a)The same program must be translated into different machine languages to run on different machines; thus, each type of machine must have its own set of compilers. - (b)Regardless of the HLL used, the machine code generated by the compiler for a given machine will be in the same native machine language of that machine. - (c)Example: on our workstations, the .o and executable files produced by the compiler and linker contain two different forms of machine language binary code.
+- (2)The compiler for most higher level language translates that into the native machine language of the underlying machine. - (a)The same program must be translated into different machine languages to run on different machines; thus, each type of machine must have its own set of compilers. - (b)Regardless of the HLL used, the machine code generated by the compiler for a given machine will be in the same native machine language of that machine. - (c)Example: on our workstations, the .o and executable files produced by the compiler and linker contain two different forms of machine language binary code. - (3)Java introduced a novel approach by defining a "Java Virtual Machine" having its own machine language (contained in the .class files produced by the Java compiler).